daniescos/daniescos/README.md

 This is Daniel Escosteguy!
 All good?

-I am a **production engineer** 🎓, focused on processes management and currently working as manager of Quality and Quality Management Systems in the defense and telecommunications industry.
+I am a **production engineer** 🎓, focused on processes management and curretly working as a data consultant in telecom.

 Data engineering enthusiast and on the process of migrating to this area!